 - While I LOVE coaching Black women one-on-one, there are some Black women who would benefit from a collective expereince.
 This change would be an expansion that will welcome more Black women into a community of support and growth.

 So…I’m adding groups, y’all.
 Coming to a virtual space near you.
-The first group will be for eight Black women in middle management.
-It will be a space for folks who are tired of the isolation of climbing the leadership ladder and who are looking for community as they grow.
+My groups will be a space for folks who are tired of the isolation of climbing the leadership ladder and who are looking for community as they grow.
 This group will explore how Black women can lead from a place of authenticity and still have an impact, meet their goals, and get the bag.
-Want to learn more?
-Subscribe to my newsletter to receive updates on when the next group begins.
 Let’s build something new together.